wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Syntax/DOM/Functionality/VirtualDOM-Links.md

 - [2017-asm-dom #Project#](https://github.com/mbasso/asm-dom/blob/master/README.md): A minimal WebAssembly virtual DOM to build C++ SPA (Single page applications)

+* [2018-You Might Not Need The Virtual DOM](http://blog.functorial.com/posts/2018-03-12-You-Might-Not-Need-The-Virtual-DOM.html): I'll give an overview of the motivation behind the library, and the way in which it was implemented.

 # JSX

 * [2017-dom-chef #Project#](https://github.com/vadimdemedes/dom-chef): Build DOM elements using JSX automatically.